Dental Advice for Kids Going Back to School

 Here, we provide some tips on how children can take care of their teeth at school – whilst also being realistic.
 We know not every child would happily eat a lunchbox full of rice cakes and salad!

+It is easy to get into the habit of putting a ‘treat’ in their lunchbox every day, or even more than one.
+Be this a chocolate bar, piece of cake, or packet of crisps.
 What do you imagine is worse?
 One huge pudding caked in sugar that you eat in one sitting, or a packet of jelly babies that you have throughout the afternoon?

 The former might be worse on the waistline, but the latter, continually picking at sugary treats, has far more potential to damage your teeth.